 * Putting a final end to the practice of torture, and pursuing its perpetrators and bringing them to justice.

 * Annulling martial and emergency laws, and affirming the need to respect freedoms of expression, assembly and association.

 * Ending administrative and preventive detention and releasing all prisoners of conscience and those detained without charge or trial.

 * Opposing exceptional courts, campaigning for laws and safeguards which guarantee the independence of the judiciary from any administrative manipulation or intervention.

 * Introducing necessary reforms to the basic laws, revoking exceptional laws, and putting an end to arbitrary and extra-judicial executions or those resulting from unfair trials.

 3- Struggling for the realization of economic and social rights, considering that human rights are integrated, indivisible and are not exchangeable.
-In this respect the Conference affirms:
+In this respect the Forum affirms:

 * Securing citizens’ right to participation, including guaranteeing public oversight of the public revenues of the state, is the backbone of the application of the right to development.